rockettheme/docs/Docs/joomla/templates/lumiere/special_features.md

 ![][demo2]

-If you don't want to use RocketLauncher and just want to install the standalone Lumiere template, the videos are not included.
+If you do not want to use RocketLauncher and just want to install the standalone Lumiere template, the videos are not included.
 Just download the video files from [Lumiere Download Area][lumiere], unpack it and upload the videos to <Joomla Root>/templates/rt_lumiere/videos/ directory.
 You could also upload your own videos in this directory.

 #### HTML5 Video Format